daman20/Over-Under-Auton/README.md

 Remember to comment anything that isn't immediatly readable, or unlabeled parameters

-Create a branch and make a pull request when its ready to be merged back into the competition code.
+Create a fork and make a pull request when its ready to be merged back into the competition code.

+1. Create a fork via github
+2. Make your modifications to that fork
+3. Document your changes using detailed commits
+4. Make a pull request back into the main repository
+5. Send a text on the group chat letting everyone know what you did

 ## Usage